netdata/netdata/logsmanagement/README.md

 There are some fundamental configuration options that are common to all collectors:

 - `enabled`: Whether this log source will be monitored or not.
 Default: `no`.
-- `update every`: How often the charts will be updated.
+- `update every`: How often collected metrics will be updated.
 Default: equivalent value in `[logs management]` section of `netdata.conf`.
 - `log type`: Type of this log.
 Default: `flb_generic`.
-- `circular buffer max size`: Maximum RAM used to buffer collected logs until they are inserted in the database.
+- `circular buffer max size`: Maximum RAM used to buffer collected logs until they are saved to the disk database.
 Default: equivalent value in `[logs management]` section of `netdata.conf`.
-- `circular buffer drop logs if full`:
+- `circular buffer drop logs if full`: If there are new logs pending to be collected and the circular buffer is full, enabling this setting will allow old buffered logs to be dropped in favor of new ones.
+If disabled, collection of new logs will be blocked until there is enough space again in the buffer.
+Default: equivalent value in `[logs management]` section of `netdata.conf` (`no` by default).
 - `compression acceleration`: Fine-tunes tradeoff between log compression speed and compression ratio, see [here](https://github.com/lz4/lz4/blob/90d68e37093d815e7ea06b0ee3c168cccffc84b8/lib/lz4.h#L195) for more.
+Default: equivalent value in `[logs management]` section of `netdata.conf`.
-- `buffer flush to DB`: Interval at which logs will be transferred from in-memory buffers to the database.
+- `buffer flush to DB`: Interval at which logs will be transferred from in-memory buffers to the database (`1` by default).
 - `disk space limit`: Maximum disk space that all compressed logs in database can occupy (per log source).

 These options can be set globally in the `[logs management]` section of `netdata.conf` or customized per collector using `edit-config logsmanagement.conf`.